BillWaller/C-Menu/README.md

     export PAGER="view"
 ```

-You can also filter manual pages through ~/menuapp/msrc/man.sed to colorize underlined,emboldened, and italicized text.
+You can filter manual pages through ~/menuapp/msrc/man.sed to colorize underlined,emboldened, and italicized text.
 This sed script is included with C-Menu.
 To use it, you can run the following command in your terminal:

 ```
     man -Tutf8 bash.ls | sed -f ~/menuapp/msrc/man.sed | view